chritoth/nonlinear-signal-processing-practicals/README.md

 chmod +x Miniconda3-latest-Linux-x86_64.sh
 ./Miniconda3-latest-Linux-x86_64.sh
 ```
-Once you have Miniconda installed, create a virtual environment from the included environment description in `environment.yml` like so:
+Once you have Miniconda installed, create a virtual environment from the included environment description in `environment.yaml` like so:
 ```
-conda env create -f /path/to/local/nonlinear-signal-processing-2023/environment.yaml
+conda env create -f /path/to/local/nonlinear-signal-processing-practicals/environment.yaml
 ```
 Finally, activate the conda environment via
 ```
-conda activate nsp2023
+conda activate nsp
 ```
 and set your python path to the repository root
 ```
-export PYTHONPATH="/path/to/local/nonlinear-signal-processing-2023/"
+export PYTHONPATH="/path/to/local/nonlinear-signal-processing-practicals/"
 ```

 In case the environment specification in the `environment.yaml` changes after you have created you conda environment, you can simply update it via
 ```
-conda env update -n nsp2023 -f environment.yaml
+conda env update -n nsp -f environment.yaml
 ```

 #### Optional: Latex for Matplotlib